In this article

 Your best bet is to talk with a licensed certified public accountant (CPA) who specializes in tax preparation.
 If you find a CPA who is trained on the ins and outs of tax preparation, that person might be able to help you spot places where you might be missing out on deductions and tax breaks that would lower your income for ACA purposes, which could result in larger premium subsidies.

 That said, there are some basics to keep in mind.
-These will be especially important for 2026 coverage if the federal subsidy enhancements are allowed to expire at the end of 2025.
-If that happens, after-subsidy premiums will increase significantly, and people with household income above 400% of the federal poverty level will lose their subsidies altogether, as the “subsidy cliff”would return.
+These are especially important for 2026 coverage, since federal subsidy enhancements were allowed to expire at the end of 2025.
+As a result of the expiration of the subsidy enhancements, after-subsidy premiums increased significantly, and people with household income above 400% of the federal poverty level lost their subsidies altogether due to the return of the “subsidy cliff."
+The subsidy cliff is particularly challenging for older enrollees, and for those in areas where health insurance is more expensive than average.

-ACA premium subsidies are based on modified adjusted gross income (MAGI), but the calculation for it is specific to the ACA (and different from other definitions of MAGI, such as the one used to determine Medicare income-related monthly adjustment amounts7 and the one used to determine how much your tax-deductible traditional IRA contribution can be if you’re covered by a retirement plan at work.8) For the most part (unless your income is very low, which is discussed at the end of this article), a lower MAGI will result in a larger premium subsidy.
-(A lower MAGI results in a larger premium subsidy, unless your income is low enough that it makes you eligible for Medicaid or puts you in the coverage gap in states that haven’t expanded Medicaid.)
-And if the subsidy cliff returns in 2026, a MAGI below 400% of FPL will prevent an enrollee from losing their entire subsidy, which would happen if their MAGI goes over that limit.
+ACA premium subsidies are based on modified adjusted gross income (MAGI), but the calculation for it is specific to the ACA (and different from other definitions of MAGI, such as the one used to determine Medicare income-related monthly adjustment amounts4 and the one used to determine how much your tax-deductible traditional IRA contribution can be if you’re covered by a retirement plan at work.5) For the most part (unless your income is very low, which is discussed at the end of this article), a lower MAGI will result in a larger premium subsidy.

 For many people, ACA-specific MAGI is the same as adjusted gross income, or AGI (from Form 1040, line 11).
-But if you have any tax-exempt Social Security income, tax-exempt interest income, or untaxed foreign income, you have to add those amounts to your AGI to get your ACA-specific MAGI.9
+But if you have any tax-exempt Social Security income, tax-exempt interest income, or untaxed foreign income, you have to add those amounts to your AGI to get your ACA-specific MAGI.6

 How MAGI is reduced by contributions to a retirement plan and/or HSA, and the self-employed health insurance premium deduction

 A lower income and more adjustments to income will reduce MAGI.
-You should consult your tax advisor to consider the available deductions/adjustments on your tax return that are above the line that shows your AGI (This is on Line 11, and the deductions/adjustments are calculated on Schedule 1 and then transferred to the 1040 on Line 10.) since reductions to your AGI will also reduce your ACA-specific MAGI.10
+You should consult your tax advisor to consider the available deductions/adjustments on your tax return that are above the line that shows your AGI (This is on Line 11, and the deductions/adjustments are calculated on Schedule 1 and then transferred to the 1040 on Line 10.) since reductions to your AGI will also reduce your ACA-specific MAGI.7

-Tax-deductible contributions to a traditional individual retirement account (IRA) will reduce your ACA-specific MAGI.11 Your tax advisor should be able to explain the details of this to you, including how to determine whether you’re eligible to make tax-deductible contributions to a traditional IRA.
+Tax-deductible contributions to a traditional individual retirement account (IRA) will reduce your ACA-specific MAGI.8 Your tax advisor should be able to explain the details of this to you, including how to determine whether you’re eligible to make tax-deductible contributions to a traditional IRA.

 In addition, your tax advisor can explain how contributing to an employer-sponsored pre-tax retirement plan like a 401(k) will lower your ACA-specific MAGI.
 (Note that if your employer offers health benefits, it’s unlikely that you’ll qualify for a Marketplace subsidy.
 Here’s more about that.)

 If you’re self-employed, your tax advisor can advise whether it is in your best interest to set up a self-employed retirement plan such as a SEP IRA, SIMPLE IRA, or Solo 401(k).
 Talk with your tax advisor to see if one makes sense for you.
-Keep in mind that these retirement plans for self-employed people have contribution limits that are potentially higher than those of traditional IRAs allowing people to reduce their MAGI by a larger amount than a traditional IRA would allow.
+Keep in mind that these retirement plans for self-employed people have contribution limits that are potentially higher than those of traditional IRAs, allowing people to reduce their MAGI by a larger amount than a traditional IRA would allow.

 Self-employed people may also deduct their health insurance premiums, which may lower their MAGI, but it gets a bit complicated if that’s the factor that makes you eligible for a premium subsidy.